notetaking

 • Lasso and selection tools make it easy to structure and arrange your notes in a logical way.

-• Optical character recognition (OCR) scans and recognizes typed text, text in images, in PDFs, and even handwritten notes, increasing searchability.
+• Optical character recognition (OCR) scans and recognizes typed text, text in images, in PDFs, and even handwritten notes, increasing your searchability.

 • Automatic saving and syncing with the cloud make it easy to access your notes on multiple devices.